 - Mission requirements drive HQ functions, organization, and processes

 - Agility vs. size of HQ

 - Terms of Reference for key personnel

 - Liaison network

-- Clear roles and responsibilities needed for:
+- Clear assignments of responsibilities for:

 - Assessment

 - Design

 - Integration of lethal and nonlethal effects

 - Narrative and Engagement

 - Reports to Higher HQ

 - Knowledge Management

 - Interagency Coordination

-- Maintain Commander-centric vs. staff-centric focus - · Be able to respond to crisis while retaining agility to plan and execute other missions - Account for the transregional and multi-domain nature of operations
+- Maintain Commander-centric vs. staff-centric focus - Be able to respond to crisis while retaining agility to plan and execute other missions - Account for the transregional and multi-domain nature of operations